Skip to content

 Beginning in September 2022, Project Mahampy: Phase II will continue to play a crucial role in securing the sustainability of mahampy reed weaving as a traditional livelihood for the mahampy weavers of Sainte Luce.

 Building upon the success of the previous phase, Phase II seeks to maximise the sales potential of the Mahampy Weavers’ Workshop, improving the cooperative’s access to local and international markets.
-The current building will be extended to provide weavers with additional space to weave, store, and sell mahampy products.
+The Mahampy Weavers’ Workshop has been extended to provide weavers with additional space to weave, store, and sell mahampy products.
+Weavers are receiving training in technical weaving skills and being supported to develop new, value-added products suitable for wider markets.
 Phase II will also focus on improving the financial resilience of both the Mahampy Weavers’ Cooperative and its members, conducting financial education sessions and initiating the development of both a sustainable loan and saving scheme.

 The mahampy mat is of great cultural importance in southeast Madagascar.
 The mat as a metaphor appears in Malagasy proverbs.
 For example, tsihibelambana vy olona’, which literally means: people constitute a great, broad mat’, referring to the interconnectedness of humanity, both those living in the present as well as our ancestors.